KL-HYD/Vehicle-Parts-Management-System/README.md

 # Vehicle Parts Management System-
-If you required the code please contact thorugh my profile or thorught linkedin in my profile
+If you required the code please contact through my profile (or) through linkedin in my profile